Combat Encounters

 When it's time for a fight, the cadence of the conversation becomes discrete, and action is handled on a turn-by-turn basis.

-Heroes roll for initiative, which determines the turn order in which they take their action.
-Once everyone has acted, this is called a round, and we roll for initiative again to determine a new turn order.
+You roll for initiative, which determines the fastest you can act in the round.
+Then, you (and the GM) take turns acting, with ties resolved by your initiative.
+Once everyone has acted, we roll for initiative again to reset the turn order.
 This repeats until there is no longer a need to resolve the combat (the threat to the party is gone, or another game mode is invoked).

 Rolling for Initiative

-When it’s time to roll for initiative, each player rolls a d6.
+Each player rolls a d6.
 Add +2 if you have the skill Perception.
 The GM will roll separately for the enemies as a group (though he may create a separate initiative for special opponents like BBEGs or bosses).
-Each player and their opponents get to act once on their turn in a the round.
+Each player and their opponents get to act once during the round.
 Generally, each turn is a few seconds long, and each round is one minute in duration.

 Simultaneous Initiative

-If you roll the same initiative as another character, that means both of you resolve your action on that turn.
-PCs get priority over NPCs, but all action is resolved simultaneously.
-This means, if you and your opponent both act on turn 3, and you are beheading your opponent while he's casting a spell, he will complete his spell, its effects will occur, and you will behead him at the same time.
+If you roll the same initiative as another character and want to intervene against them, that means both of you resolve your action on that turn.
+The GM always moves the spotlight to PCs first (or may choose to spotlight any PC in any order if multiple PCs are involved), but all action is resolved simultaneously, meaning if you and your opponent both act on initiative order 3, and you are beheading your opponent while he's casting a spell, he will complete his spell, its effects will occur, and you will behead him at the same time.

 On your turn, you can move within a melee space and take one of the actions below.
-Your action can’t take longer than a few seconds to carry out, otherwise the GM may penalize you by making you act later in the round.
+Your action can’t take longer than a few seconds to carry out, otherwise the GM may penalize you by lowering your initiative.
 Talking to other characters is not an action (and you may talk to anyone at any time during the round), so long as your conversation does not last longer than a few seconds.

 Attack